hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-COM-Stack/Ethernet/AUTOSAR-Module-EthIf.md

 *AUTOSAR* specifies a *Basic Software (BSW) Ethernet Interface* module, in functionality, API and configuration.
 ### Specification
 ---
+The module allows the configuration of virtual controller(s).
+* Each virtual controller is associated with a unique VLAN ID (i.e., 1:1 relationship).
+* Upper-layer module(s) deal with virtual controller(s).
+* `EthIf_GetVlanId` may be used to query the VLAN ID associated with a specific virtual controller.

+Upon the reception, or successful transmission, of a frame, the appropriate RX indication, or TX confirmation, function is called, based on the frame's *EtherType* (see `EthIfFrameOwnerConfig`).
 ### Function(s)
 ---